Product Information Workflow: How to Streamline for E-commerce

 What is DAM software?

-While PIM focuses on managing structured product data, digital asset management (DAM) software specializes in organizing and distributing files and documents related to the products.
-It provides features for:
+While PIM focuses on managing structured product data, digital asset management (DAM) software specializes in organizing and distributing files and documents related to the products as valuable data assets.
+It provides key features for:

 - Organizing and storing digital assets in a centralized location.